 - Develop, implement and monitor strategy

 - Manage the effort required from Defence Human Resources, Capability Branch, Strategic Commitments and Engagement, Defence Logistics Command, NZDF Shared Services and Contracted Services to deliver against Army's strategy

 - Manage resources allocated to Army efficiently and effectively, and

 - Foster culture based on Army's ethos and values which are; Courage, Commitment, Comradeship and Integrity.

-HQ TRADOC (NZ) is responsible for land-specific doctrine, the mid and long-lessons-learned loops, the delivery of Army’s individual training, command of the Reserve Infantry Units and directed training evaluation.
+HQ TRADOC (NZ) is responsible for land-specific doctrine, the mid and long-lessons-learned loops, the delivery of Army’s individual training and directed training evaluation.